VitalyAnkh/ice1000.github.io/pages/about.md

 Welcome to my blog *intermediate representation* (IR).

 I am a student, programming for interest,
-Interested in programming language designs and implementations, love snakes, anime, football and yoyo.
+Interested in code editor / programming language designs and implementations, loves snakes, anime, football and yoyo.

 Usually use "ice1000", "千里冰封" or "Tesla Ice Zhang" as my ID.